ByteSliceHQ/deepdish/README.md

 ## Creating an account

 We are actively building out the DeepDish platform.
-To get started, join the [DeepDish waitlist](https://www.deepdish.app).
+To request access, please join the [waitlist](https://www.deepdish.app).
-We are sending out invites to our waitlist every Friday to gain access to the platform.

 ## Getting Started

-Follow the guide below to get started with DeepDish.
+Follow the guide below to get up-and-running with DeepDish.

 ### Step 1: Set up your environment